Presidio mutiny: Aftermath

 The Presidio mutiny was the first of a number of protests and riots that drew attention to anti-war dissent within the military.
 The Presidio 27 were supported broadly within the growing anti-Vietnam War movement.
 The case also brought press investigation of the conditions at the stockade and of the situations of the protesters.
 For example, it was determined that none of those convicted had been given the non-combatant assignment promised by recruiters.
 And it highlighted a serious drawback to the military general court martial, namely that the court's deciding members are "named - and then rated - by the man who sends the case to trial in the first place.".
 But even more significantly it raised the fundamental question of democracy within the military.
 Can, and should, rank-and-file soldiers debate and read about the war they are assigned to fight; and what if they disagree with their commanders?
 These same issues were working their way through the federal courts in the case of Captain Howard Levy, another early resister to the Vietnam War, eventually being decided by the Supreme Court in the controversial Parker v.
 Levy (1974).

 The book The Unlawful Concert by Fred Gardner (Viking Press, 1970) reviews the affair in detail.
-In 1980 the movie The Line depicted a fictionalized version of events.
+The Line, a 1980 movie, depicted a fictionalized version of events.
 The episode is also examined in the 2005 documentary Sir!
-No Sir!, which documented extensive military resistance to the Vietnam War.
+No Sir!, which examined the extensive military resistance to the Vietnam War.